 The portion of land between a property boundary and the carriageway or road is referred to as the verge.
-Property owners or residents of land abutting the verge may install a permissible verge treatment $\frac{1}{2}$

-A permissible verge treatment is one that is approved by Council and subject to stringent conditions.pPermissible verge treatments are described below.
-The choice of what to do with your verge is yours, provided it meets the Town's requirements and all verge landscaping treatments-are approved.
+Property owners or residents of land abutting the verge may install a permissible verge treatment.
+Permissible verge treatments are described below.
+The choice of what to do with the verge is yours, provided it meets the Town's requirements and all verge landscaping treatments.

 Waterwise management practices are encouraged for verge treatments.
 The Water Corporation may offer incentives, through the Town, for residents to achieve Waterwise Verge Developments.
-Further information can be found at -tThe Water Corporation webpage (www.watercorporation.com.au) where it showshas a range of initiatives to assist residents minimise water usage.
+Further information can be found at the Water Corporation webpage (www.watercorporation.com.au) where it shows a range of initiatives to assist residents minimise water usage.